Skip to Content

 • Anyone necessary for the provision of transport, care, healthcare, comfort and nutrition of such patients, or others needed for the response to COVID-19.

-• Military or national guard, law enforcement officers, correctional institution personnel, fire fighters, EMS personnel, physicians, nurses, public health personnel, EMT’s, paramedics, emergency management personnel, 911 operators, child welfare workers and service providers, public works personnel, and persons with skills or training in operating specialized equipment or other skills needed to provide aid in a declared emergency.
+• Military or national guard, law enforcement officers, correctional institution personnel, firefighters, EMS personnel, physicians, nurses, public health personnel, EMTs, paramedics, emergency management personnel, 911 operators, child welfare workers and service providers, public works personnel, and persons with skills or training in operating specialized equipment or other skills needed to provide aid in a declared emergency.

 • Individuals who work for facilities employing the individuals listed above and whose work is necessary to maintain the operation of the facility.